MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vmware-hosts.md

 ## Set up a servicing window for a VMware host

 Servicing windows provide a method for scheduling servicing outside VMM.
 You can associate a servicing window with individual hosts, virtual machines, or services.
-Before using other applications to schedule the maintenance tasks, you can use Windows PowerShell scripts or custom applications to query the object and determine if it is currently in a servicing window.
-Servicing windows do not interfere with the regular use and functionality of VMM.
+Before using other applications to schedule the maintenance tasks, you can use Windows PowerShell scripts or custom applications to query the object and determine if it's currently in a servicing window.
+Servicing windows don't interfere with the regular use and functionality of VMM.
 Set up a servicing window as follows:

 1. In the VMM console, select **Settings** > **Create** > **Create Servicing Window**.
 2. In New Servicing Window, specify a name and optional description for the window.